-Net cash provided by operating activities for the year ended December 31, 2006 of \$5.6 million was generated by the net loss adjusted for non-cash charges of \$28.5 million for depreciation, amortization, dispositions of equipment, deferred taxes, PIK interest, interest on mandatorily redeemable preferred stock, preferred stock compensation, and gain on the sale of securities which were partially offset by cash related adjustments of \$22.9 million for routine operating activities represented by changes in inventories, accounts receivable, accounts payable, accrued liabilities and other assets.
-The 2006 increase in accounts receivable of \$6.8 million is primarily the result of sales growth.
-The inventory increase of \$15.2 million in 2006 can be attributed to a combination of the growth in sales as well as inventory builds at the end of the year for the anticipated rollouts of new customer programs scheduled for the first quarter of 2007.
-Accounts payable was \$4.7 million higher at the end of 2006 as a result of an increased level of inventory purchasing activity in advance of the new customer programs for 2007.
+Net cash provided by operating activities for the year ended December 31, 2007 of \$36.5 million was generated by the net loss adjusted for non-cash charges of \$31.7 million for depreciation, amortization, dispositions of equipment, deferred taxes, interest on mandatorily redeemable preferred stock, and preferred stock compensation in addition to cash related adjustments of \$4.8 million for routine operating activities represented by changes in inventories, accounts receivable, accounts payable, accrued liabilities and other assets.
+In 2007, routine operating activities increased accounts payable by \$0.1 million and decreased inventories by \$1.8 million and accounts receivable by \$0.4 million.
+Other items accounted for remaining \$2.5 million increase of cash provided by operating activities.

-Net cash used for investing activities was \$48.6 million for the year ended December 31, 2006.
-The most significant use of cash was the \$34.4 million paid for the acquisition of SteelWorks.
-Capital expenditures for the year totaled \$14.7 million, consisting of \$7.2 million for key duplicating machines, \$2.2 million for engraving machines, \$3.0 million for computer software and equipment and \$2.3 million for plant equipment and other equipment purchases.
+Net cash used for investing activities was \$24.5 million for the year ended December 31, 2007.
+Cash of \$9.8 million was paid for the acquisition of All Points.
+Capital expenditures for the year totaled \$14.8 million, consisting of \$8.8 million for key duplicating machines, \$2.2 million for engraving machines, \$2.3 million for computer software and equipment and \$1.5 million for plant equipment and other equipment purchases.

-Net cash provided by financing activities was \$19.1 million for the year ended December 31, 2006.
-The net cash provided was primarily related to the borrowing of \$22.4 million from the refinancing of the senior credit agreement less principal payments of \$2.8 million on the senior term loan.
+Net cash used for financing activities was \$2.6 million for the year ended December 31, 2007.
+The net cash used was primarily related to the principal payments of \$2.3 million on the senior term loan.